Esther Phiri: Biography

 Phiri was still a teenager when, after the death of her father, she made a living selling fruit and vegetables.
 She became a mother at age 16.
 Boxing was a way for her to escape poverty and support her own child, and the children of her older sister, who had died.
 She was encouraged by Anthony Mwamba, a former boxer she met in 2003.
 Her first fight was in 2005.
-She won the GBU (Global Boxing Union) intercontinental belt for lightweights on June 30, 2007 at the expense of Radostina Valcheva and then retained it by beating Belinda Laracuente on 1 December 2007.
+She won the GBU (Global Boxing Union) intercontinental belt for lightweights on June 30, 2007, at the expense of Radostina Valcheva and then retained it by beating Belinda Laracuente on 1 December 2007.
 The following year, she won the same belt but in the lower super-featherweight class.

 Phiri became WIBA welterweight world champion after beating Duda Yankovich, May 29, 2010.
 Other important fights won by this boxer are those against Lely Luz Florez, in 2011, and Monalisa Sibanda, in 2012.
 She also invests in real estate.

 Documentary film

-The documentary film Between Rings, released in 2014, was created by her cousin Jessie Chisi.
-It tells Phiri's story, how she left her marriage to pursue a career in boxing, and remains torn between her own goals and her family and societal expectations.
+The documentary film Between Rings: The Esther Phiri Story, released in 2014, was co-written and co-directed by her cousin Jessie Chisi.
+It tells Phiri's story, how she left her marriage to pursue a career in boxing, torn between her own goals and her family and societal expectations.